chenkianwee/pdfautomated/README.md

 # pdfautomated_webapp
-a webapp for merging extracting and reducing pdf size
+- a webapp for merging extracting and reducing pdf size
+- written with pyscript
+- using the pypdf library for processing pdfs